 If your surgery involves breast implants, Dr. Koger recommends silicone and/or saline silicone shell implants in a wide range of shapes and sizes.
 Dr. Koger will explain the differences between these implant designs and go over the various pros and cons of using each type with you.

 Breast reconstruction doesn’t immediately create a natural look.
 Dr. Koger must often perform additional, less extensive procedures to refine the overall chest appearance.
 These procedures might involve repositioning the areola or tightening the skin in spots.
-If your initial procedure involves one breast, Dr. Koger might perform a procedure such as a lift, augmentation or reduction on the other breast to make both breasts appear symmetrical.
+If your initial procedure involves one breast, Dr. Koger might perform a procedure such as a lift, augmentation, or reduction on the other breast to make both breasts appear symmetrical.

 Breast reconstruction is usually not an outpatient procedure.
 You should expect to stay in the hospital for at least a few days.
 Dr. Koger will provide you with a prescription for pain medication and antibiotics that help with the healing process.
 Soreness and fatigue can last an additional two weeks or longer depending on the extent of the surgery and the amount of rest you get afterward.
 If you have a drain, Dr. Koger will remove it along with any sutures within the first two weeks.

-As previously noted, Dr. Koger provides guidance before and after surgery so that you are made fully aware of the steps you must take to heal properly, including restrictions you must follow while healing, such as exercise, sexual activity, and work restrictions.
+Dr. Koger provides guidance before and after surgery so that you are made fully aware of the steps you must take to heal properly, including restrictions you must follow while healing, such as exercise, sexual activity, and work restrictions.

 People heal at different rates.
 Many women that have a full mastectomy and reconstruction heal over multiple weeks.
-Obviously, this timeframe can be shorter or longer.
+Obviously, this time frame can be shorter or longer.
 Immediate reconstructive procedures and implant reconstruction often take less time to heal than flap reconstruction.